nikodemus/foolang/docs/IR.md

 - Accurate dependency information: when current FMT depends on known definitions of other classes, this dependency is is known so that changes can trigger deopt & reopt.
 - Accurate variable names for source variables.
+- Variable references and types fully resolved.
 - Interpretable: the self-evaluator operates on this, probably.
 - Suitable for partial evalution to resolve sends to known classes, eliminate unnecessary typechecks, inline blocks, etc.